volkanakkus/nuxt-tradingview/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
-- Nuxt 3 Ready
+- 🧺 Multiple Widgets in Single Page
-- Multiple Widgets in Single Page
+- 🍧 No Registration or API for TradingView
-- No registration or API for TradingView
+- 🌴 Optional Widget Inclusion

 [✨ &nbsp;Release Notes](/CHANGELOG.md)